-2012-2015 Robert O'Shea graduated from the University of Melbourne with an MA in History, on the Australian Governor-Generalship 1936-1986.
+2012-2015 Robert O'Shea graduated from the University of Melbourne with an MA in History.
 At Oxford, Robert held an Honorary Oxford Australia Scholarship with his Oxford Clarendon Scholarship and a Melbourne University Rae and Edith Bennett Scholarship.
-During his time in Oxford he was President of the Pembroke College MCR, Secretary of the Australia New Zealand Society and Secretary of the Newman Society.
+At Oxford he was President of the Pembroke College MCR, Secretary of the ANZ Society and Secretary of the Newman Society.

-"My DPhil explored the Commonwealth Prime Ministers' Conferences 1944-1969, a period in which imperial power gave way to a multitude of political and personal connections.
+"My DPhil explored the Commonwealth Prime Ministers' Conferences 1944-1969.
 Britain's attempts to preserve its influence through the Conferences while withdrawing trade and immigration preferences from the Commonwealth in favour of Europe has particular relevance as Britain attempts to extricate itself from the European Union!
 After my viva in 2016 I returned to Australia and now work in Canberra in Strategic Policy with the Department of Defence.
+In April 2019 my wife Charlotte and I were blessed with a baby boy, which certainly makes student days feel more distant!
+I am deeply grateful for the support of the Oxford Australia fund throughout my DPhil."

 2011-2014 Hilary Martin graduated from the University of Queensland with a Bachelor of Science majoring in genetics and is particularly interested in the origins and consequences of normal human genetic variation.
-At Oxford her DPhil research was in Clinical Medicine, assessing the clinical and translational value of "next-generation" DNA sequencing technologies in finding disease-causing mutations.
-Hilary was also supported by a Clarendon award.
+At Oxford, supported also by a Clarendon, her DPhil research was in Clinical Medicine, assessing the clinical and translational value of "next-generation" DNA sequencing technologies in finding disease-causing mutations.
 "I have had another successful year as a postdoc at the Sanger Institute near Cambridge, Deciphering Developmental Disorders, a large clinical sequencing project on patients with rare diseases.
 Recently, I was appointed to a faculty position at the Sanger, and will start my own group there in September.
 I'm most grateful to the Oxford-Australia fund for supporting my endeavours in Oxford where I had a glorious four years."

 2011-2012 and 2012-2013 Kate Mitchell graduated from Bond University in 2009 with a Bachelor of Arts (University Medal) and Bachelor of Laws (First Class Honours and University Medal).
 She became an Associate to Justice Michelle Gordon in the Federal Court of Australia and a lawyer in Melbourne.
-At Oxford in 2001-2012, supported also by a Clarendon Scholarship, Kate studied for the BCL at Magdalen College focusing on ocmparative public law and socio-economic rights.
+At Oxford in 2001-2012, supported also by a Clarendon Scholarship, Kate studied for the BCL at Magdalen College focusing on comparative public law and socio-economic rights.
 With a full Oxford Australia Scholarship she researched human rights and international investment law for her MPhil in Law.
-Kate has since been awarded a General Sir John Monash Scholarship to enable her to continue towards a DPhil in Law.
+Kate was then awarded a General Sir John Monash Scholarship to enable her to complete her DPhil in Law.
+She is now the Principal Research Officer to the Parliamentary Joint Committee on Human Rights in Canberra.